Why would I need the paraphrasing service?

 How does the paraphrasing service work?

 First, the author submits the text as a .pdf or .docx document, indicating the maximum percentage of similarity allowed by the publisher, institution or journal to which the paper will be submitted.
-Typically this will range from between 1% and 15%.
-Next, the editor will take the text and generate a report through the WriteCheck site, which employs the same technology as Turnitin to analyse your document and identify text strings that match previously published work.
+Typically, this will range between 1% and 15%.
+Next, the author will either a) provide a similarity report (e.g. Turnitin) for the editor to work from, or b) request that a report is generated through the iThenticate service, which employs the Turnitin technology to analyse your document and identify text strings that match previously published work.
 The plagiarism checker highlights the text that matches strings in its database and produces a .pdf report with the highlighted text and a final similarity score.
-Then, the fee is calculated and the client informed.
+Then, the fee is calculated and the author is informed.
 After the author agrees the fee, the highlighted text is paraphrased and the document is re-submitted to evaluate the new level of similarity and ensure that the required similarity score or lower has been achieved.

 Example of similarity reduction for a journal article submission